bhisaac/5eFP/5eFP-SRD.md

 **Difficulty Class (DC).** If an encounter requires a saving throw or skill check, set the DC to this number.

 **Bonus.** If any part of an encounter relies on a modifier to a d20 roll, it uses this number as the modifier.
+An encounter may list one or more ability scores with bonuses in its description.
+If the encounter rolls an ability check with one of the designated ability scores, add its corresponding bonus to the result.

 **Damage.** If any part of the encounter deals damage, it deals a number of points of damage equal to this number.